erickgnclvs/oci-developer-professional-studies/CloudNativeFundamentals.md

 ### Design Methodology of Microservices
 > **12-Factor Methodology for Developing Microservices-based Applications**
->   - Codebase
+>   - Codebase - 1 repo per service
->   - Dependencies
+>   - Dependencies - use maven/gradle/npm
->   - Configuration
+>   - Configuration - externalise configuration and variables from code
->   - Backing services
+>   - Backing services - build adaptable things like HQL (migrate with only configuration)
->   - Build, release and run
+>   - Build, release and run - use CI/CD tools, containers, separate build and run
->   - Processes
+>   - Processes - use patterns like REST
->   - Port binding
+>   - Port binding - contracts between services
->   - Concurrency
+>   - Concurrency - opt for horizontal scaling
->   - Disposability
+>   - Disposability - minimum or no downtime
->   - Development and production parity
+>   - Development and production parity - make dev and prod very similar
->   - Logs
+>   - Logs - well logs are super important
->   - Admin processes
+>   - Admin processes - define admin processes and separate from rest of app

 ### Microservices Designs: Benefits
 - Easier to build and maintain apps